Skip to main content Skip to search Skip to main navigation

 Wir haben den Koordinatus bestellt, weil wir das Thema Programmieren unseren Kindern näher bringen wollen.
 Das Prinzip haben wir dank der Anleitung sehr gut selbst verstanden.
 Die Kinder hatten viel Freude beim Spielen und automatisch ein Verständnis für das ganze Thema Digitalisierung erworben.
 Ein voller Erfolg für unsere Kita.
 Sogar die Eltern der Kinder sind glücklich... :)

-K-TEC Gears 7+
+K-TEC Gearbox 7+

 73-piece set